-PAISLEY has been left disappointed after losing out to Coventry in its bid to be named the next UK City of Culture.
+Coventry beats Paisley to be named the next UK City of Culture

 The Renfrewshire town was one of five contenders for the title in 2021, with Stoke-on-Trent, Sunderland and Swansea also on the shortlist.
-The title is currently held by Hull and was previously won by Derry-Londonderry.
+The title is currently being hosted by Hull and was previously won by Derry.

-Scottish culture secretary Fiona Hyslop said Paisley had been on an “inspiring” journey over the past two years during the bidding process.
+Scottish culture secretary Fiona Hyslop said Paisley had been on an “inspiring” journey over the last two years during the bidding process.

 Singer Paolo Nutini, actor Gerard Butler, artist John Byrne and fashion designer Pam Hogg were among the big names from Paisley to back the bid, which was supported by more than 200 local businesses.

-It was predicted that the title would be worth around £175 million to the local economy and create 4,700 jobs in Paisley over the next ten years, while it was hoped more than a million visitors would flock to the town during 2021 itself.
+It was predicted that the title would be worth around £175 million to the local economy and create 4700 jobs in Paisley over the next 10 years, with more than a million visitors hoped to flock to the town during 2021 itself.

-Around £110m worth of improvements in cultural venues and town centre infrastructure was pledged in advance, with Renfrewshire Council previously insisting they would go ahead regardless of the bid’s success.
+Around £110 million worth of improvements in cultural venues and town centre infrastructure was pledged in advance, with Renfrewshire Council previously insisting they would go ahead regardless of the bid’s success.

-This includes a £42m overhaul of its Victorian museum, which won the crucial backing of the Heritage Lottery Fund in September.
+This includes a £42 million overhaul of its Victorian museum, which won the crucial backing of the Heritage Lottery Fund in September.

-Also going ahead will be a £22m overhaul of its town hall, a £2.5m revamp of Paisley Arts Centre, a £7.7m project to make St James playing field suitable for major events and £10m worth of physical improvements to the town centre itself.
+Also going ahead will be a £22 million overhaul of its town hall, a £2.5 million revamp of Paisley Arts Centre, a £7.7 million project to make St James playing field suitable for major events and £10 worth of physical improvements to the town centre itself.